selvejj/website/docs/guide.md

 ## Limitations

-* Only single repository projects are supported. i.e. if you have a project with multiple subdirectories, each with a jj repo, the behavior has not been tested.
+* Only single repository projects are supported.
+If you have a project with multiple subdirectories, each with a jj repo, the behavior has not been tested.
 * Co-located repositories are not supported.
 * The `jj` binary MUST be in your PATH.